 Any type of mobilizing change talk is a step in the right direction.
 Service members experiencing ambivalence will express both change talk and sustain talk; the key for change is to simply have the balance tipped in favor of change talk.
-If the sustain talk dominates, or even if there is an equal ratio, then there is a 114
+If the sustain talk dominates, or even if there is an equal ratio, then there is a higher likelihood that no significant change will occur.114